Chad States: Life and work

 States lives in Philadelphia, Pennsylvania, where he is a member of the Vox Populi artist collective.
 In 2009 we was an artist-in-residence at Light Work in Syracuse, New York.

-States is a gay man.
 His work is concerned with questions of masculinity and vulnerability, specifically pursued in a landscape of queer sex and desire.

 Cruising (2011) is a book of photographs of men cruising for sex outdoors in parks.
 "The subjects are anonymous, often appearing only partially, obscured by vegetation or shadows", and only a small part of the picture among the lush forestry of their surroundings.
 Having initially worked solely with photography, since 2012/13 States has also worked with other mediums.

 For his Masculinities series, States placed an ad on Craigslist seeking anyone who identified as being masculine.
 His subjects were mostly cisgendered men, but also included a few trans men, and women.
 He "met the subjects at their homes, where he photographed them in poses and scenarios they themselves dictated."
 The "variety proves how impossible it is to fit masculinity into one box or to define it simply.
 Each person States photographs crafts their own idea of masculinity".
 Accompanying each portrait is a quote describing what it means to them to be manly.